There are currently no upcoming meetings.

 The city has over $50 million in general fund reserves which further indicates its strong financial position and allows the city to deal with emergencies such as hurricanes more effectively.

-Proximity, Technology, Benefits - Coral Gables City Hall is less than a mile from Little Gables and approximately four miles from the High Pines/Ponce Davis communities.
+Proximity, Technology, Benefits - Coral Gables City Hall is less than a mile from Little Gables.
 Our municipality is recognized as one of the most technologically-advanced in the nation.
 Residents can easily access services and communicate with city departments online.

 Smart poles, the first of their kind, are installed in the city.
 The AI-powered technology is a sleek design and consolidates several technologies such as public free wifi, CCTV, traffic, and safety sensors (vehicles, pedestrian, multimodal, speed, red-light, public safety, situational awareness), environmental sensors (air quality, noise, weather), computer vision and AI IoT edge analytics and alerts.